dwcoates/org-notes/README.md

 ## Motivation

-I wrote this to make organizing, browsing, studying, and, to a lesser extent, taking my math notes easier and more pleasant.
+I wrote this to make organizing, browsing, studying, and taking my math notes easier and more pleasant.
 I've written several packages and many functions to this effect, including functions for wrapping latex symbols with other latex symbols, latex yasnippets snippets, latex integrations with yasnippet+org-pretty-symbols, etc. With a bit of practice and utilities, real-time latex note-taking is more or less achievable, depending on how fast the speaker is speaking.

 ## Requirements: